IF YOU HAVE QUESTIONS RELATED YOUR RIGHTS, YOU CAN CONTACT OUR DATA PROTECTION OFFICER AT email@example.com or by contact form on our website.

 Due to the close proximity of the employees, a visual inspection is possible at any time.

-Locking and/or logging off when leaving work is prescribed in writing and is practised.
+Locking and/or logging off when leaving work is prescribed in writing and is practiced.

 (4) Protective measures for transfer control:

 The handling of local data storage devices, e.g. USB sticks, is regulated via agreements.

 Access to the systems from outside the company network is possible only via secure VPN access.

 Our employees do not work directly at database level, but instead use applications to access the data.

 IT employees access the system via individual access and use a common login, as there are very few employees and these sit in close proximity of each other and monitor each other by agreements and visual inspections.

 We ensure the availability of data in several ways.
 On the one hand, there is regular backup of the entire system.
 This steps in if the other availability measures fail.

 Critical services are operated redundantly in multiple data centres and controlled by a high-availability system.

 Our workstations are also protected with the usual measures.
 For example, virus scanners are installed, laptops are encrypted.